How to get touch with us over the festive period

 Can someone pull out after contracts are exchanged?

-Usually either party pulling out after exchange is extremely rare.
+Usually, either party pulling out after the exchange is extremely rare.
 At the point of exchange, both the buyer and seller are contractually committed to completing, so pulling out is a breach of contract and attracts financial penalties.
 If a buyer does pull out after exchanging contracts, you are within your rights to sue them for losses.

 Can completion be delayed?